 David A. Robertson is an award-winning writer.
 His books include When We Were Alone (Governor General’s Literary Award winner, McNally Robinson Best Book for Young People winner, TD Canadian Children’s Literature Award finalist), Will I See? (winner of the Manuela Dias Book Design and Illustration Award Graphic Novel Category), and the YA novel Strangers.
 David educates as well as entertains through his writings about Canada’s Indigenous Peoples, reflecting their cultures, histories, communities, as well as illuminating many contemporary issues.
 David is a member of Norway House Cree Nation.
 He lives in Winnipeg.

-Rob Sanders is owner, publisher and founder of Greystone Books Ltd. He is been president of eBound, board member of the National Reading Campaign, president and board member of the Association of Canadian Publishers, president and board member of Livres Canada Books, and a member of the Advisory Board of the German Book Office in New York City.
+Rob Sanders is owner, publisher and founder of Greystone Books Ltd. He has been president of eBOUND Canada, board member of the National Reading Campaign, president and board member of the Association of Canadian Publishers, president and board member of Livres Canada Books, and a member of the Advisory Board of the German Book Office in New York City.
 Currently he is a board member of Frankfurt 2020.
 He lives in Vancouver, Canada.

 Itah Sadu is an award-winning storyteller, author and co-owner of A Different Booklist bookstore in Toronto, specializing in African and Caribbean literature and diverse resources from around the world.
 Itah is a former vice president of the Black Business and Professional Association and a former board member of the Canadian Children’s Book Centre.
 She is currently a Harry Jerome Scholarship Trustee and a board member of the Watah School.